Improvements to a Housing Executive property

-You can do minor repairs yourself under the Tenant Self Help Repair Scheme and the Housing Executive will meet the cost up to a maximum of £200.
+You can do minor repairs yourself under the Tenant Self Help Repair Scheme.
+The Housing Executive pay up to £200 towards the repairs.

-The Scheme covers most minor repairs such as replacing defective doors, re-tiling a floor or even replacing slates.
-Urgent or major electrical work or plumbing is not included in the Scheme, and for minor plumbing or electrical work, you must use a qualified contractor.
+The Scheme covers minor repairs such as replacing defective doors, re-tiling a floor or even replacing slates.
+Urgent or major electrical work or plumbing is not included in the Scheme.
+If you want to do minor plumbing or electrical work, you must use a qualified contractor.

-Check your Tenancy Agreement, which will show if the repair would normally be the Housing Executive’s responsibility.
-If it is, contact your district office, telling them the exact nature and extent of the repairs needed and that you would like to carry it out under the Self Help Repairs Scheme.
+You must read your tenancy agreement to check the repair would be the Housing Executive’s responsibility.
+If it is, contact your district office, telling them about the repairs you want to do under the Tenant Self Help Repair Scheme.

-For repairs costing under £200 in total you will be told the amount that the Housing Executive is prepared to pay.
-If the repairs cost over £200 you can still carry them out, provided you meet the difference between the £200 limit and the full cost of the repair
+If the repairs cost under £200, the Housing Executive will tell you how much they'll pay.
+If the repairs cost over £200, you can do the work as long as you pay the difference between the £200 limit and the cost of the repair.

-When you apply to use Self Help, a maintenance officer will visit your home and inspect the item that needs repaired.
-If it is suitable to use the Self Help Scheme, the maintenance officer will complete a works order giving details of the repair and the value of the work.
+When you apply to the scheme, a maintenance officer will visit your home and inspect what needs repaired.
+If the repairs are covered by the scheme , the maintenance officer will give you a works order.
+The order will have information about the repairs and the value of the work.

-When the repairs have been completed you must send the relevant copy of the works order to your district office.
-When NIHE receive this a maintenance officer will call out to inspect the finished work.
-If the work has been completed satisfactorily the maintenance officer will agree the amount to be paid.
+When the repairs are completed, you must send a copy of the works order to your district office.
+When NIHE receive this, a maintenance officer will inspect the finished work.
+If they're satisfied with the work, the maintenance officer will agree how much the Housing Executive will pay.